General Eligibility Requirements

 - Not be in default on a federal loan or owe a refund on a grant received for attendance at any post-secondary institution

 - Not be convicted of drug possession or drug sale while a recipient of Title IV aid

 Students not currently enrolled or accepted for admission unconditionally should apply for admission immediately.
-The application for federal financial aid cannot be acted upon until students have been unconditionally admitted in a degree-seeking program.
+The application for federal student aid cannot be acted upon until students have been unconditionally admitted in a degree-seeking program.

 The University of Montevallo does not discriminate on the basis of race, color, national origin, sex, religion, age, veteran status, or disability in employment or in the provision of service.